AriFordsham/GHCWiki/nested-cpr.md

 - Paper-Writeup of CPR
 - Shouldn’t nested CPR help a lot with Complex-heavy code?
 Is there something in nofib?
-- Which of the existing CPR tickets are solved right now?
-- Use ticky-profiling to learn more about the effects of nested CPR.
 - Look at DmdAnal-related [Status/SLPJ-Tickets](status/slpj-tickets) and see which ones are affected by nested-cpr.
 - Do not destroy join points or improve the code genrator (see below).
-- Can we make sure more stuff gets the `Converging` flag, e.g. after a `case` of an unboxed value?
-Should case binders get the `Converging` flag?
-What about pattern match variables in strict data constructors?
-Unboxed values?
-See below.

 ### DONEs